COVID-19 vaccines and testing

 Walk-ins are also welcomed Tuesdays, 9 a.m. to 1 p.m., at PFC James Dunn VA Clinic in Pueblo.

 Keep in mind, walk-ins are dependent on each day's supply.
-Scheduling ahead ensures a vaccine is available.
+While Pfizer, Moderna and J&J vaccines are often available, scheduling ahead ensures a vaccine is available.
+Novavax is available by appointment only.

 - Enrolled Veterans are Veterans of any age who are eligible and registered for VA health care and receiving their care at VA ECHCS.
 Enrolled Veterans can request a COVID-19 vaccine appointment by sending a secure message to their provider via My HealtheVet, or requesting an appointment during their next visit.
 They can also schedule through the 24/7 call center at 888-336-8262 or the VA Health Chat app, 8 a.m. to 4 p.m., Monday-Friday.
 If you get a COVID-19 vaccination outside of VA, update your health care team with your latest vaccination status.